bbauska/Coursera-Bootstrap/readme.md

 From there, I will add the logo.png file as the image here.

-In addition, I\'m going to add the class as image fluid, so that this image will automatically be responsive and adapt to the screen size.
+In addition, I&apos;m going to add the class as image fluid, so that this image will automatically be responsive and adapt to the screen size.

-Let\'s save the changes.
-We\'re going to apply the same change to both aboutus.html page, and also the contactus.html page in the Jumbotron.
+Let&apos;s save the changes.
+We&apos;re going to apply the same change to both aboutus.html page, and also the contactus.html page in the Jumbotron.

-Now, when you take a closer look at your web page, you\'ll find that in the Jumbotron, right after this wordings, you will see the image for our restaurant inserted in there.
+Now, when you take a closer look at your web page, you&apos;ll find that in the Jumbotron, right after this wordings, you will see the image for our restaurant inserted in there.

-Next, we\'ll go into the navbar, and then where we have this for the navbar brand, I\'m going to replace these words for the restaurant with the corresponding logo.
+Next, we&apos;ll go into the navbar, and then where we have this for the navbar brand, I&apos;m going to replace these words for the restaurant with the corresponding logo.

-These words I\'m going to replace that with img, and source is logo.png.
+These words I&apos;m going to replace that with img, and source is logo.png.
-In addition, I\'m going to specify a height attribute of 30, and a width attribute of 41 to this logo.
+In addition, I&apos;m going to specify a height attribute of 30, and a width attribute of 41 to this logo.

 This size is apt for the navbar brand there.

-Let\'s save the changes.
+Let&apos;s save the changes.

-I\'m going to go and make the same change in the aboutus.html page, and also the contactus.html page.
+I&apos;m going to go and make the same change in the aboutus.html page, and also the contactus.html page.

-Taking a look at the web page now, you\'ll see the restaurant\'s name has now been replaced with the restaurant\'s logo in small size there.
+Taking a look at the web page now, you&apos;ll see the restaurant&apos;s name has now been replaced with the restaurant&apos;s logo in small size there.

 You now see that when you navigate to the About page, you will see the image being included there, and similarly on the Contact page, you will see that the image has been updated going back to the main page.

-Now, what we\'re going to do, is to use a media object in place of these descriptions that we have here, and then use the media object to replace these with the description and also an image to be included.
+Now, what we&apos;re going to do, is to use a media object in place of these descriptions that we have here, and then use the media object to replace these with the description and also an image to be included.

 That gives a better view of our web page.

-Let\'s go ahead and make that change.
+Let&apos;s go ahead and make that change.

 To make use of the media object in our index.html page, we will go to the first row of content here.

-And then right there in the second div, I\'m going to introduce a new dev with the class media, and enclose the content inside this div there, closing off the div.
+And then right there in the second div, I&apos;m going to introduce a new dev with the class media, and enclose the content inside this div there, closing off the div.

-Now, inside this div, I\'m going to introduce an image to be used there.
+Now, inside this div, I&apos;m going to introduce an image to be used there.

 Here I go in and say image class, and in order to use an image in a media object, we need to apply some additional flex related classes